AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/5-output_files.md

 |                              |/Wind               | /area names/...                |
 |                              |/Solar              | /area names/...                |

-_These files contain, for each kind of time-series, the number drawn (randomly or not) in each Monte-Carlo year (files are present if "output profile / MC scenarios" was set to "true")_
+These files contain, for each kind of time-series, the number drawn (randomly or not) in each Monte-Carlo year (files are present if "output profile / MC scenarios" was set to "true").

 | OUTPUT/Simu id/ts-generator/ |                    |                                |
 |------------------------------|--------------------|--------------------------------|